Historical Apoplexy · State Legislative Adaptations · Michigan

 Michigan Economic Development Corporation

-(B) This total represents approximately 2.6% of Michigan's General
+(B) This total represents approximately 0.85 percent of Michigan's

-approximately 0.44% of Michigan's total state budget of
+percent of Michigan's total state budget of approximately

 (C) Context: Michigan currently distributes SNAP benefits through